evcc-io/hassio-addon/README.md

 Copy the content of this [Template](evcc/ha_evcc_template.yaml) to your _homeassistant/evcc.yaml_ file you just created.
 The template creates a default configuration with static demo entities.

+> [!NOTE]
-_If you want to see evcc how is running in dynamic demo instead, copy the content of https://github.com/evcc-io/evcc/blob/master/cmd/demo.yaml into your _evcc.yaml_file._
+>If you want to see evcc how it is running in dynamic demo instead, copy the content of https://github.com/evcc-io/evcc/blob/master/cmd/demo.yaml into your _evcc.yaml_ file.

 - Now you are ready to go and to start the addon.
 - Check the installation by opening the WebUI.
 You should see the evcc web interface in demo mode.